senotrusov/fstate/README.md

-## fstate: A lightweight inventory of your files, projects, and folders: see what each machine has or lacks, and what’s different, just by diffing one plain-text file.
+## fstate: a lightweight inventory of your files, projects, and folders

-A lightweight, deterministic command-line utility for generating a human-readable, **hash-based state summary** of your **Git repositories** and **unversioned data folders** across multiple machines.
+`fstate` is a lightweight, deterministic command-line utility for generating a human-readable, hash-based summary of your Git repositories and unversioned data folders.
+Its goal is simple: to describe your filesystem in a single, deterministic text file, a plain-text inventory that captures the exact state of your projects and data.

----

-### 🌟 Why `fstate`?

-If you work on multiple computers (laptop, desktop, VM) and rely on manual or automatic synchronization, you know the pain:

-1.  **Slow, Automated Syncing:** Fully automatic sync services are often resource-intensive, slow, and prone to creating conflicts or disasters, especially with large codebases or vast amounts of data.
-2.  **Lack of State Visibility:** You often don't know *which* machine has the latest version of a project or dataset, or even whether a specific project or data directory exists on it at all.
-This is especially true for folders containing things like **photos, video, datasets, or experimental output** that are not tracked by Git.

-`fstate` solves this by giving you **state at a glance**:

-The tool generates a single, deterministic **state summary** (`fstate` output) for any set of directories.
-By comparing the tiny `fstate` output files from different computers, you can instantly determine:

-*   **Project Inventory and Mapping:** You get a full, quick list of every Git repository and data folder present.
-Comparing the outputs from two machines immediately shows you **which projects/folders are missing** on one machine entirely, serving as a rapid inventory audit.
-*   **Project Status (Git Repos):** Which machine has a dirty Git repository (`!`) or unpushed commits (`=`).
-This is a quick way to audit the sync status of all your checked-out projects.
+If you use multiple computers, like a laptop, desktop, or virtual machine, it can be tricky to keep everything in sync.
+By comparing (`diff`-ing) fstate summaries between computers, you can instantly see:

+* Which projects or folders exist on one machine but not another
+* Which Git repositories have uncommitted or unpushed changes
-*   **Data Integrity (Data Buckets):** Which data folders (e.g., photo archives, unversioned research data) are out of sync (different `BUCKET_HASH`) or have suffered potential bitrot (`B`).
+* Which unversioned data folders (for example, photos, research data, archives) have changed, gone out of sync, or even suffered bit rot

-*   **The Source of Truth:** The hashes communicate the current state of your files.
-You immediately know which computer holds the most current files, allowing you to execute a fast, predictable, one-way sync (e.g., using `rsync`) instead of a full, two-way, conflict-prone operation.
+With this visibility, you can immediately determine which computer holds the most current files.
+From there, you can perform standard Git operations to commit and push/pull changes, and for unversioned data, perform a fast, predictable one-way sync (for example, using `rsync`).
+You can also copy projects across machines if you notice that one computer has them while another does not.

+All of this helps you manage your files across multiple machines without relying on automated n-way synchronization tools, which often come with their own set of problems.

 ### 🚀 Features

+*   **Git Repository Analysis:** Summarizes the state of any Git repository in two concise lines, showing its status (clean, ahead, dirty, or error), commit or content hash, last modification time, and relative path on the first line, followed by branch relationships, ahead/behind counts, and the remote URL on the second.
+*   **Directory buckets:** For non-versioned folders, `fstate` uses a simple heuristic to group directories into meaningful “buckets,” working with or without user-provided hints.
+Each bucket is displayed as a single-line summary.
+Additionally, `fstate` may maintain a hidden **`.fstate`** file inside the bucket containing a manifest of file paths, hashes, and timestamps.
+*   **Nested Entity Exclusion:** Automatically excludes any subdirectory that is itself a Git repository or another `fstate` bucket from its parent's hash calculation, ensuring clean, modular state tracking.
 *   **Deterministic Hashing:** Uses `xxh3` for high-speed, non-cryptographic, 16-character hashes for both file contents and overall directory states.
-*   **Git Repository Analysis:** Differentiates between clean, unpushed, and dirty states, providing the branch, commit hash, and upstream URL.
-*   **Directory "Buckets":** For non-versioned folders, `fstate` scans and creates a file manifest with each file’s path, hash, and timestamp, stored in a hidden **`.fstate`** file inside the folder.
-The `BUCKET_HASH` reflects this manifest’s state.
-You can easily compare two `.fstate` files (e.g., from desktop and laptop) with `diff` to see added, removed, or changed files.
 *   **Built-in Bitrot Detection:** Compares the current file mtime and hash against the existing `.fstate` file.
 If a file's mtime is the *same* but its hash is *different*, it indicates potential bitrot.
-When this occurs, a `B` status is shown in the output, a warning is printed to `stderr` with the path of the affected file, and the new state is written to a separate `.fstate-after-bitrot` file.
-*   **Nested Entity Exclusion:** Automatically excludes any subdirectory that is itself a Git repository or another `fstate` bucket from its parent's hash calculation, ensuring clean, modular state tracking.
 *   **Common Root Relativity:** Automatically determines the longest common ancestor path for all input arguments, making output paths universally comparable across machines.

 ---